Health Anxiety Symptoms: The Ultimate List.

-These safety behaviours are coping mechanisms that aim to restore a sense of wellness, and a greater degree of control over the future.
+Anxious behaviours - one of the causes of health anxiety - are coping mechanisms that aim to restore a sense of wellness, safety, and a greater degree of control over the future.

 Ironically, these behaviours only exacerbate the very symptoms they aim to alleviate - by keeping anxiety levels high, reinforcing fears, and keeping attention focussed on the possibility of some catastrophic event.